Bağdat Musin

+Musin is best known for his tenure as Minister of Digital Development, Innovation and Aerospace Industry of Kazakhstan from September 2020 to April 2024 and his controversial remarks during these years, such as claiming that the internet speed of Astana overtook that of Tokyo.
+Residents of both the capital and Almaty have also complained about the low internet quality that came with the tenure of Musin as minister.

 Biography

 Early life and education

 Musin was born in the town of Ekibastuz.
 In 2004, he graduated from the Suleyman Demirel University in Kaskelen with a degree in computer science and software.
-From there, Musin attended the he entered the Kazakh Ablai Khan University of International Relations and World Languages, from which he graduated two years later with a degree in law.
+From there, Musin attended the Kazakh Ablai Khan University of International Relations and World Languages, from which he graduated two years later with a degree in law.

 Early career

-From 2004 to 2007, Musin was the chief software engineer, then deputy director of the IT Department at National Information Technologies JSC.
-From 2007 to 2011, he held various positions in the Ministry of Justice such as being the head of the Information Technology Department of the ministry.
+From 2004 to 2007, Musin was the chief software engineer, then deputy director of the IT department at National Information Technologies JSC.
+From 2007 to 2011, he held various positions in the Ministry of Justice, such as head of its information technology department.

 In 2011, he became the deputy chairman of the Committee for Automation of Public Services and Coordination in the Ministry of Communications and Information, later becoming the chairman in 2012.

 From April to August 2014, Musin served as the chairman of the Board of JSC National Information Technologies.
 He then became the chairman of the Board of Kazpost.
 During this period, under Musin's leadership, the process of modernization of the enterprise began.
-One of the most important innovations was the introduction of system automation of the process of issuing pensions and benefits.
+One of the most important innovations was the introduction of automation for issuing pensions and benefits.
 Also during this period, the company launched a global tracking system for postal items, opened a network of parcel terminals and the first parcel supermarket in Kazakhstan.

 From 2017 to 2018, Musin was the chairman of the Committee on Legal Statistics and Special Accounting of the Prosecutor General's Office of Kazakhstan.

 In March 2020, he was appointed as an adviser to the President of Kazakhstan on Digitalization and Innovative Technologies.

 On January 12, 2023, he headed the Sports Programming Federation.

+On June 10, 2024, by the decision of the Board of Directors of Kazakhtelecom, Bagdat Musin was elected to the position of Chairman of the Board.

 Political career

 From 20 July 2020, Musin temporarily served as a First Vice and Acting Minister of Digital Development, Innovation and Aerospace Industry after his predecessor Askar Zhumagaliyev was relieved from his post.
-Musin was fully appointed to the position on 2 September 2020.
+Musin was a Minister of Digital Development, Innovation and Aerospace Industry from September 2020 until April 2024.

+Criticism and controversies

+Tokyo internet comment

+Musin's tenure as Minister of Digital Development, Innovation and Aerospace Industry may be most memorable for his different viral comments, notably his claim that the internet speed in Astana exceeded that of Tokyo and 35 other cities.
+This claim was criticised for being misleading disinformation and was easily disproven by journalist Nazymgül Kümisbaeva.